 Meal break is counted as time worked

-Additional break not more than 1 hour and meal allowance at rate specified in the University's allowances schedules of the Enterprise Agreement
+Additional break not more than one hour and meal allowance at rate specified in the Enterprise Agreement

 Meal break does not count as time worked

 Ten minutes each morning and afternoon

 Tea breaks counted as time worked except where local agreements supersede.

 When emergency work is undertaken or overtime worked in technical or similar areas

 20 minutes on completion of every four hours of work

 Safety breaks counted as time worked